microsoft/language-server-protocol/_specifications/lsp/3.17/language/completion.md

 	/**
 	 * A string that should be used when comparing this item
 	 * with other items.
-When `falsy` the label is used
+When omitted the label is used
 	 * as the sort text for this item.
 	 */
 	sortText?: string;

 	/**
 	 * A string that should be used when filtering a set of
 	 * completion items.
-When `falsy` the label is used as the
+When omitted the label is used as the
 	 * filter text for this item.
 	 */
 	filterText?: string;

 	/**
 	 * A string that should be inserted into a document when selecting
 	 * this completion.
-When `falsy` the label is used as the insert text
+When omitted the label is used as the insert text
 	 * for this item.
 	 *
 	 * The `insertText` is subject to interpretation by the client side.